12 Tips to ace your legal career

 Some tools cannot be borrowed.
 Buy them and keep them within easy reach.

 You need to buy several ‘essential books’.
 They should not break your bank account.
 Different lawyers have different preferences.
 Mine is a simple technique.
 I buy what works.

-This is my ‘Essentials List of techniques and books’.
-I hope these suggestions are useful to you.
-They have been to me.
+This is my ‘Essentials list of techniques and books’.
+I hope these suggestions are as useful to you as they have been to me.